What is IR35? Am I inside or outside? Help!

 The second thing you should consider is contacting Qdos Contractor.

-Qdos are leading experts in IR35 matters and have supported UK contractors and freelancers for over a decade.
+Qdos are leading experts in everything IR35.
+The team has supported UK contractors and freelancers for over a decade.
 They specialise in IR35 compliance and business protection and have done since IR35’s inception.

 As such, Qdos have built an entire suite of products and services to tackle this legislation.
 It’s all aimed at achieving compliance and protecting any potential IR35 liability.